What Drugs Make Your Pupils Big?

-With information like what drugs cause dilated pupils at hand, along with the various other signs of substance abuse you will be able to recognize substance abuse issues earlier.
+With information like what drugs cause dilated pupils at hand, along with the various other signs of substance use you will be able to recognize substance use issues earlier.
 The earlier you can recognize drug addiction and alcoholism the better the prognosis for your loved one once they are admitted into an inpatient drug rehab.

 - Slurred speech